Star for a Night (Philippine TV series)

-Star for a Night was a Philippine singing contest produced by Viva Television and broadcast by IBC from March 31, 2002 to March 1, 2003.
-The host was the Asia's Songbird Regine Velasquez.
-The grand finals took place in Ultra in Pasig City.
+Star for a Night is a Philippine television reality competition show broadcast by IBC.
+Hosted by Regine Velasquez, it aired from March 31, 2002, to March 1, 2003, replacing Musika Atbp. and was replaced by Amazing Twins.
+The grand finals took place in ULTRA in Pasig.

 Show summary

 The show was a Philippine version of the British singing talent show Star for a Night and auditioned singers across the country to perform on a 1-hour Saturday night show (started airing Easter Sunday of 2002), broadcast from 8-9pm on IBC.